 The Sustainable Agriculture for Forest Ecosystems (SAFE) project is dedicated to the preservation of forests through the promotion of sustainable agri-food systems.
 It supports the transition to deforestation-free, sustainable, and legal value chains.

-SAFE aligns with the EU Regulation on Deforestation-free Products (EUDR) by empowering smallholders, incentivising deforestation reduction, and strengthening local capabilities for sustainable land use and agriculture.
-It also promotes international knowledge exchange, transparency in value chains, and civil society engagement to support forest preservation and gender-transformative approaches.
+SAFE aligns with the EU Regulation on Deforestation-free Products (EUDR) by empowering smallholders, incentivising forest preservation, and strengthening local capabilities for sustainable land use and agriculture.
+It also promotes international knowledge exchange, transparency in value chains, and civil society engagement to support forest preservation, green financing, digital public infrastructure, and gender-transformative approaches.

-The project is co-funded by the European Union (EU), the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Dutch Ministry of Foreign Affairs (BZ).
+The project is co-funded by the European Union (EU), the German Federal Ministry for Economic Cooperation and Development (BMZ), and the Dutch Ministry of Foreign Affairs (BZ).
+It runs from January 2022 until March 2028.

 Deforestation due to Agricultural Expansion